Scalingo/documentation/src/_posts/platform/app/2000-01-01-lifecycle-management.md

 You may want to transfer an application to someone else.
 In this case you have to invite this person as a collaborator of the application.
 Then you will be able to transfer them the application.

+{% note %}
+  The new owner will need a [Billing Profile](https://doc.scalingo.com/platform/internals/billing) and will have left the free trial.
+To leave free trial period with billing profile go to [Billing](https://dashboard.scalingo.com/billing) and click on Stop free trial button.
+  If it's an HDS application, the new owner will need to configure a health professional contact, just like the previous owner.
+{% endnote %}

 This operation will not affect the application, nothing regarding the configuration or the runtime of the app will be modified.